 2. From Limited Confidentiality to Total Secrecy

-• Absolute, Permanent Secrecy.
+Absolute, Permanent Secrecy.
 Every document gathered—interviews, emails, financial statements—is sealed upon conclusion of an investigation, with no statutory exception or time limit.

 3. Commission’s Failure to Engage

 Despite its statutory duty under NRS 116.615(2) “to do all things necessary and convenient to carry out” Chapter 116, the CIC Commission has not sought to pierce this secrecy wall.
 Repeated calls—including NVHOAReform’s June 12, 2025 letter—urged the Commission to coordinate with the Attorney General for a formal opinion clarifying whether NRS 116.757 precludes any Commission-level review of closed investigations.
-To date, the Commission has neither requested such an opinion nor empaneled an oversight subcommittee to audit the Division’s declinations—leaving homeowners without confidence that investigatory gatekeeping is even subject to any check .
+To my knowledge the Commission has neither requested such an opinion nor empaneled an oversight subcommittee to audit the Division’s declinations—leaving homeowners without confidence that investigatory gatekeeping is even subject to any check .

 4. Director’s Memo and Its Chilling Implications